bcgov/shinyssdtools/README.md

 Conduct](https://github.com/bcgov/shinyssdtools/blob/master/.github/CONTRIBUTING.md).
 By participating in this project you agree to abide by its terms.

+## Deployment to `shinyapps.io`

+### Manually

+Run the `deploy-app.R` script in the scripts directory (after setting the account argument to be your `shinyapps.io` account name).

+### Automatically

+If your `shinyapps.io` account name is the same as your GitHub account name simply make a commit in the master or dev branch and include `deploy app` in the message (after setting `SHINYAPPS_TOKEN` and `SHINYAPPS_SECRET` in your repository GitHub secrets).
+This triggers the `deploy-app.yml` GitHub action.

 ## License

 The code is released under the Apache License 2.0